-PSO 6 Execute extraction, purification and analysis of various biomolecules.
+PO 7 Execute extraction, purification and analysis of various biomolecules.
 Compare the mechanisms of enzyme catalysis of different classes of enzymes and solve problems on enzyme kinetics.
 Recall different cell signalling mechanisms.
-Outline the biochemistry of degradation of various xenobiotics by microorganisms PSO 7 Recall methods used to study microbial ecology and execute analysis of samples from varied environments.
+Outline the biochemistry of degradation of various xenobiotics by microorganisms PO 8 Recall methods used to study microbial ecology and execute analysis of samples from varied environments.
 Extrapolate potential of extremophilic proteins to industrial applications, attribute problems like biofouling and biocorrosion to microbial activity.
 Recall the role of microbes in soil and demonstrate their role in plant growth.
 Outline, appreciate and apply the principles of solid and hazardous waste management and appreciate various regulations enacted with respect to biosafety.
-PSO 8 Access appropriate biological databases and apply various bioinformatics tools for varied analysis, recall concepts of synthetic biology and systems biology.
+PO 9 Access appropriate biological databases and apply various bioinformatics tools for varied analysis, recall concepts of synthetic biology and systems biology.
 Extrapolate understanding of contemporary tools in Molecular Biotechnology for DNA sequencing, mutagenesis and protein expression studies.
-Execute experiments for preparation of nanoparticles and their analysis PSO 9 Understand and evaluate the significance of viral genetics in representative bacterial viruses and apply it in rDNA technology.
+Execute experiments for preparation of nanoparticles and their analysis PO 10 Understand and evaluate the significance of viral genetics in representative bacterial viruses and apply it in rDNA technology.
 Recall and extrapolate the types of animal and plant viruses, describe their mechanisms of infections, control and treatment.
 Explain and give an overview of emerging & re-emerging viral infections responsible for causing pandemics.
-Outline the mechanism of tumorigenesis by oncogenic viruses.
-PSO 10 Recall detailed mechanisms of innate and adaptive immunity, and 6% emphasize the molecular interactions that help distinction of self from non self in immune mechanisms.
-Outline the mechanisms of immune tolerance and exemplify reasons for autoimmune diseases as well as cancer.
+Outline the mechanism of tumorigenesis by 10 L oncogenic viruses.
+PO 11 Recall detailed mechanisms of innate and adaptive immunity, and $\mathcal{U}{\mathcal{U}{\mathcal{U}}}$ emphasize the molecular interactions that help distinction of self from K. non self in immune mechanisms.
+Outline the mechanisms of immune ~ tolerance and exemplify reasons for autoimmune diseases as well as cancer.
 Apply principles of immunoassays for execution of diagnosis of disorders and diseases.
 Summarize and illustrate concepts in immunotherapy.
-Extrapolate basics of vaccine development to combat emerging infections PSO 11 Understand and illustrate different concepts in food microbiology like- fermentations, preservation, microbial analysis and quality control.
+Extrapolate basics of vaccine development to combat emerging infections

+· · · · · · · · · · · · · · · · · · · PO 12 Understand and implement different concepts in microbial approaches to quality control and management in industries.
 Check food and water samples for microbiological quality as per prescribed standards and maintain records.
-Recall concepts and monitor processes in food industry and bottled water manufacturing units with emphasis on BIS regulations, regulatory frameworks, GMP and HACCP.
-PSO 12 Recall and explain the principle and working of techniques like spectroscopy, chromatography, hyphenated techniques, PCR based assays, microarrays, electrophoresis, X ray diffraction and SPR and compare all the different types included under each technique.
+Recall concepts and monitor processes in food industry, bottled water manufacturing units and monitor processes and products of pharmaceutical industry with emphasis on BIS regulations, regulatory frameworks, GMP and HACCP, GLP, ISO standards and validation.
+PO 13 Recall and explain the principle and working of techniques like spectroscopy, chromatography, hyphenated techniques, PCR based assays, microarrays, electrophoresis, X ray diffraction and SPR and compare all the different types included under each technique.
 Understand and extrapolate these concepts to analyse biological samples for biomolecular composition and/or structure.
-PSO 13 Understand, explain and monitor processes in pharmaceutical industry with respect to regulatory aspects, QA, QC, GLP, ISO standards and validation.
-Check microbial quality of bulk and finished pharmaceutical products, judge their quality and maintain records.
-Apply concepts in bioinformatics, proteomics, high throughput screening and pharmacogenomics for discovering new drugs PSO 14 Recall and apply various concepts in modern Biotechnology like gene therapy, stem cell technology, 16SrRNA sequencing in fields like diagnostics, therapeutics and genetic counselling.
+PO 14 Understand, explain and Apply concepts in bioinformatics, proteomics, high throughput screening and pharmacogenomics for discovering new drugs PO 15 Recall and apply various concepts in modern Biotechnology like gene therapy, stem cell technology, 16SrRNA sequencing in fields like diagnostics, therapeutics and genetic counselling.
 Summarize and evaluate the biotechnological potential of fungi and algae for production of commercial products like pharmaceutics, pigments, enzymes, biofuels etc. and in processes like bioremediation and wastewater treatment.
 Summarize and interpret the laws for IPR, biodiversity conservation and recall the perspectives of bioethics.
 Implement patent searches and outline prerequisites and steps in patentability.
-PSO 15 Recall aspects in epidemiological study designs and public health surveillance and detect agents that could be associated with bioterrorism.
-Categorize biofuels and outline fermentation technologies for their manufacture.
+PO 16 Categorize biofuels and outline fermentation technologies for their manufacture.
 Exemplify enzymes with industrial potential and recall and explore technologies like immobilization for their application in industrial products.
 Explain techniques in protein engineering for increasing activity and specificity.